TyRawls/portfolio-optimization/docs/_build/html/_sources/project_setup.rst.txt

 Project Setup
 =============
-There are two implementations for this project.
+There are two implementations of this project.
 One utilizes cloud storage, while the other relies on local storage.

 .. tip::
-    Before settings up this project, install Python 3.8 or later; support for Python 3.7 and earlier is deprecated for some libraries in this project.
+    Before settings up this project, install Python 3.8 or later.
+Support for Python 3.7 and earlier may be deprecated for some dependencies in this project.

 .. attention::
    This setup is for MAC OS only using Z shell (zsh).
 I will be providing setup instructions for Windows OS in a later update.